 In many legal situations, it is pretty clear that a court order is going to be necessary.
 When one or both parents are arguing heavily, and simply cannot agree with each other, there might be no other choice.
-Where there is a lot of conflict, and especially when the safety of a child is at risk — family lawyers should be involved.
+Where there is a lot of conflict, and especially when the safety of a child is at risk, family lawyers like Robertson Hayles Lawyers should be involved.

 There are many times when it seems like a legal agreement is not necessary.
 If both parents are getting along with each other, and have separated without much bad will, you might think that things can be worked out between each other.
 Are the children being kept from hearing adult discussions, and able to continue their lives without being disturbed by fighting?
 An agreement might have even been outlined, where each parent is happy.
 When both are flexible and willing to accommodate each other, for the sake of a child, it might seem like everything will be fine.